 Sickles then grabbed three guns and went out to meet Key, catching up to him at the corner of Madison Place N.W. and Pennsylvania Avenue, which is just across the street from the White House.

-The 12 witnesses reported that he shouted something to the effect of “Key, you scoundrel, you have dishonored my home; you must die!”
-(Apparently Sickles was allowed to “dishonor his home” from his numerous affairs and now murder, but Key was not.)
+The 12 witnesses reported that Sickles shouted something to the effect of “Key, you scoundrel, you have dishonored my home; you must die!”
+(The fact that Sickles was allowed to “dishonor his home” with his numerous affairs and now murder, is apparently neither here nor there.)

 Key was not armed, but after the first shot missed (or the gun misfired, it isn’t clear), he attempted to fight Sickles hand to hand.
 Unfortunately for Key, Sickles had more than one gun and pulled out the second as Key rushed towards him.
 Key then tried to run away, but Sickles’ shot this time hit Key in the groin region and the thigh.